Your Landing Page Is Your AI Pitch

 3. Pricing information visible on the page

-AI frequently gets asked "what does X cost?"
-If your pricing isn't on your landing page (or linked prominently), you miss these citations entirely.
+AI engines frequently get asked "what does X cost?"
+If your pricing is not on your landing page (or linked prominently), you miss those citations entirely.

 4. Comparison to alternatives